The Haight

 Jane was a superb dancer and hilarious comedian.
 Years later Jane Dornaker, Earth Mother, Leila the Snake, became a New York traffic lady, broadcasting from a helicopter.
 They crashed and she survived.
 They crashed again and she didn’t.

 There was a party in the Fillmore district put on by the Student Nonviolent Coordinating Committee, SNCC.
 It was a large run down Victorian, full of hundreds of people, coming and going, dancing to a big stereo.
-I danced a few songs with a beautiful black girl when a slow dance came on and I held her body against mine and laid my face against her downy afro.
-I asked her for her phone number and she declined..
+Harry danced a few songs with a beautiful black girl.
+When a slow dance came on and he held her body against his and laid his face against her downy afro.
+He asked for her phone number and she declined..

 The world had been burning up.
 Death daily dominated the news.
 People in Vietnam were dying in their homes.
 Bombs and rockets from the air.
 Sudden sweeping invasions of the countryside by land and water.
 A sad sport tallied at the end of the day in a daily body count, commies on the left, American and government forces on the right.

-We all wondered: What if I’m drafted?
+All wondered: What if I’m drafted?
 I’ll change my name and go underground.
 I’ll go to Canada.
 I’ll become a guerrilla fighter and move to the ghetto.
 There was a protest march in Berkeley.
 Then there was one in San Francisco.
-Then there was one in Berkeley again and this time a group of Hells Angels drove their motorcycles into the crowd and dismounted like a bunch of Vikings, swinging chains and clubs and instilling panic on the crowd.
+Then there was one in Berkeley again and a time a group of Hells Angels drove their motorcycles into the crowd and dismounted like a bunch of Vikings, swinging chains and clubs and instilling panic on the crowd.

-The following week I was heading south, mufflers on, driving in the slow lane.
-Behind I could see what looked like fire flies approaching.
+The following week Harry was heading south, mufflers on, driving in the slow lane.
+Behind he could see what looked like fire flies approaching.
 A hundred Harley Davidson motorcycles passed in the fast lane doing a hundred and making a hellacious roar.
 The Angels from Hell out for a ride, above all laws.
-No cop would be looney enough or able to give this army a speeding ticket.

 The Hells Angels had been at war with the Gypsy Jokers.
 Literally at war.
 There were shootouts in which people had died and the Gypsy Jokers were on the verge of becoming extinct.
 People in San Jose avoided the street on which the Hell’s Angels lived.

-My folks had gone off on a voyage to visit my sister and her husband Eric who were doing field work toward his PhD in Anthropology.
-I wrote a letter to my mother on Honiara, a remote Pacific Island: “In your letters, you ask about the war in Vietnam.
+Harry’s folks had gone off on a voyage to visit his sister and her husband Eric who were doing field work toward his PhD in Anthropology.
+Harry wrote to his mother on Honiara, a remote Pacific Island: “In your letters, you ask about the war in Vietnam.
 I don’t know what you hear.
 We’re bombing north of Hanoi near the China border.
 The guy in charge, Nguyen Thieu or Ky or whoever, was talking this week about a land invasion of North Vietnam.
 He’s a number one mad-man so we really dig him.
 Says he’ll personally execute anyone engaging in crimes as minor as fraud.
 They still torture suspected Viet Cong.”
-I later added a second page: “P.S.
+He later added a second page: “P.S.
 We bombed parts of South Vietnam today with B-52s (our biggest bombers) with tons of high explosives.
 It was a “spoiling mission”, designed to harass the enemy and disrupt their operations, facilities, communications and morale”.

 Now Jim was backed into a corner by the draft.
-I wondered, isn’t there some kind of genius deferment?
-He figured that: “If I’m going to get drafted anyway, by signing up I can do something with radios and avoid combat.
+They wondered, isn’t there some kind of genius deferment?
+Jim figured that: “If I’m going to get drafted anyway, by signing up I can do something with radios and avoid combat.
 I have no choice.
 Guys who get drafted get a ticket to the front line.”

 A few years earlier the bicycle had changed everything.
 Suddenly, a kid had mobility.
 You could ride from Alum Rock to the East to Los Gatos to the West and from the Italian neighborhood around Willow Glen or the Japanese neighborhood around Jackson Street.

-My parents’s basement was one big room.
+Harry’s parents’s basement had a big room called the Green Door.
 Jim acquired an old juke box and we made it into a party room.
 Every Friday night a bunch of kids would gather there and dance.
 The Shirelles were a favorite.
 Dedicated to the one I Love, Tonight’s the Night, Will You Love Me Tomorrow, Baby It’s You, Foolish Little Girl.
-Jim converted an old jukebox to a truly dynamite sound system.
+Jim converted the old jukebox into a truly dynamite sound system.

 The Municipal Stadium was the location in 1962 of a concert by The Beach Boys and Ricky Nelson.
-Mom offered to drive a gang to the show.
+Harry’s mother Mary offered to drive a gang to the show.
 Prior to the gate opening a crowd formed.
-We were in the center of the melee getting pushed left and right and crushed from behind.
-Mother turned to the girl behind her and said “Stop pushing me.”
-The girl was pushed again and once again pushed mom from behind, this time a little more forcefully.
-She turned and punched the girl on the jaw, knocking her to the ground.
+In the center of the melee getting pushed left and right and crushed from behind, Mary turned to the girl behind her and said “Stop pushing me.”
+The girl was pushed again and once again pushed Mary from behind, this time a little more forcefully.
+Mary turned and punched the girl on the jaw, knocking her to the ground.
 The crowd screamed and panic erupted.
 Ultimately everyone made their way in.
 It was a great show.

 Now Jim was going into the army.
-We stood in silence around a dimly lit kitchen table.
+They stood in silence around a dimly lit kitchen table.

-In October 1965 I attended a march on the Oakland Army induction center.
-As we approached we were blocked by hundreds of Oakland police wearing riot helmets.
-There was another demonstration the following day some members of the Hell’s Angels motorcycle club again attacked the group.
+In October 1965 Harry attended a march on the Oakland Army induction center.
+As marchers approached they were blocked by hundreds of Oakland police wearing riot helmets.
+There was another demonstration the following day where some members of the Hell’s Angels motorcycle club again attacked the group.
 This was becoming a regular thing.

 Then Alan Ginsberg presented the argument for peace.
 He urged all to lead a life of meaning and compassion.
 War is simply heading in the wrong direction.

 In the end, Sonny Barger decided that the Hells Angels had no beef with peaceniks.
-Whether what I saw was actually a debate or not was irrelevant.
+Whether this was actually a debate or not was irrelevant.
 This was a brand new day.
 Unity between the angels from hell and the peace movement?

-I dropped in at my parents house and turned on the TV.
+The TV held little back.
 The camera is looking over a soldier’s shoulder out the window of a helicopter.
 A person can be seen running on the ground.
 We fly above and begin to shoot at the running man with a machine gun.
 The man runs fast down the hill jumping from rock to rock as bullets strike the earth around him.
 He runs to the left of one tree, to the right of another and then under another.
 He doesn’t come out from under this tree.
 We turn in a wide arch and fire bullets through the top of the tree.
 Hundreds of bullets rain down from the machine gun.
 When we circle farther out a crumpled body is visible.
 The gunner and pilot exchange some conversation.
-Looked like an NVA officer.
+NVA officer or Viet Cong.

 Feelings of helplessness grew.
 Crippling daily accounts in major papers, the underground press and TV.
 Bombs, exploding fragments, jellied gasoline.

-Our apartment was across the street from the Golden Gate Park panhandle where these shows occurred.
-I could watch sitting on my bed.
+The apartment was across the street from the Golden Gate Park Panhandle where these shows occurred.
+Harry could watch sitting on his bed.
 Usually it was one of the local bands.
-I was out of town and missed Jimi Hendrix.
-I did catch the Mamas and the Papas in October.
+Harry was out of town and missed Jimi Hendrix.
+He did catch the Mamas and the Papas in October.
 Mama Cass was every bit as clear and perfect live as on records.

-The Diggers promoted free music concerts.
-They advocated for the elimination of money, gave away food and found free housing for people.
+The Diggers advocated for the elimination of money, gave away food and found free housing for people.
 They were sometimes critical of the hippie movement, seeing it as a creation of the media industry.
 The Diggers were a political effort to confront the economic evils of society.

 Living in the Haight Ashbury was like being in a tribe.
 Everyone seemed to be either a film maker or a musician.
 The Slick brothers, a couple of film makers, had formed the Great Society as a lark but immediately acquired a following.
 Jerry’s wife, Grace Slick, had a powerful voice.

-Ron entered the kitchen from the back deck and said “Smell that?”
+Ron entered the kitchen from the back deck and said “smell that?”
 A sweet smell followed him in.
-He and I stepped back out onto the deck, looked over the edge and there she was, Grace Slick smiling up like a Cheshire cat.
+He and Harry stepped back out onto the deck, looked over the edge and there she was, Grace Slick smiling up like a Cheshire cat.
 “Morning boys.”
 She took a puff on a small opium pipe.

 Martin Balin, the primary voice of the Airplane, became the voice of San Francisco.
 Signe Anderson shared vocals.
 It’s No Secret.
 Come Up the Years.
 Show after show.
-The ballrooms, the clubs, the park.
-Over two years at least a hundred shows by Moby Grape, Country Joe and the Fish and other local bands.
+The ballrooms, the clubs, over two years, at least a hundred shows by Moby Grape, Country Joe and the Fish and other local bands.
 There were shows by the Velvet Underground and other East Coast and LA bands.

 There was another intriguing woman in the chemistry lab.
 Jan was tall with a slender athletic build and long, straight hair.
-I asked her once if she’d like to meet sometime and discuss classwork.
+Harry asked her once if she’d like to meet sometime and discuss classwork.
 Her disinterest could not have been more apparent.
-On another occasion I asked if she’d like to go for a ride on my motorcycle and got a sarcastic smile.
+On another occasion he asked if she’d like to go for a ride on his motorcycle and got a sarcastic smile.

-One afternoon I saw her leaving campus in the direction the Norton was parked.
-I got there ahead of her and as she passed I motioned with my thumb.
-“You need a ride?”
+One afternoon he saw her leaving campus in the direction the Norton was parked, got there ahead of her and as she passed smiled “Need a ride?”

-To my surprise she stopped.
-We talked briefly and she got on.
-We had a beautiful ride down the great highway and up through Golden Gate Park and stopped for dinner at Andy’s.
+She stopped.
+They talked briefly and she got on.
+They had a glorious ride down the great highway and up through Golden Gate Park and stopped for dinner at Andy’s.
 She had light blue eyes, a pronounced nose, a scar through one eyebrow and another scar under her chin.
 Jan was a Teutonic goddess, a woman of the Alps.
-I learned that her father was a Swiss artist named Herman Volz.
+Her father was a Swiss artist named Herman Volz.
 He went by Roddy.
 Her mother was a Marin County scion, descended from bohemian antique dealers.

-Jan shared that she worked as a ski instructor in Reno on weekends.
+Jan worked as a ski instructor in Reno on weekends.
 She had made the Olympic semi-finals in the downhill and missed going to the Olympics by one slot.

-On the ride to her place she held her head against mine.
+On the ride to her place she held her head against his.
 “Does this thing go any faster?” she asked.
-We drove over twin peaks tearing up the night.
-We stopped on Fillmore for a slice of sweet potato pie.
-I dropped Jan off at her place and made my way back to Cole Street.
+They drove over twin peaks tearing up the night and stopped on Fillmore for a slice of sweet potato pie.
+He dropped Jan off at her place and made his way back to Cole Street.

 Pat and some friends cooked up a weekend of skiing at Lake Tahoe.
-I knew Jan’s father would be working and immediately spotted him.
-It was as if I was seeing through his head to the blue sky beyond.
+Harry knew Jan’s father would be working and immediately spotted him.
+It was as if he was seeing through his head to the blue sky beyond.
 On Jan the sky blue eyes were beautiful.
 On Roddy they were piercing and unworldly.

-“A Norton Motorcycle” I held out my hand.
+“A Norton Motorcycle” Harry held out my hand.
 “My name’s Harry.”

 Roddy slowly extended his hand.
 “My name is Roddy.
 What is your interest in my daughter?”
 Roddy had an enormous nose.